Is Amsterdam worth visiting? Yes! There are many great things to do in Amsterdam & stunning places to see during a 3-day

 There is no shortage of amazing places to stay during your holiday on this Amsterdam.
 Please see below some of the TOP hotels we have selected for you:

 “This 4-star hotel offers modern rooms with a flat-screen TV and is less than 15 minutes’ walk from Amsterdam RAI convention centre.
 Novotel benefits from free WiFi, a gym and a sauna.”

 “The Mercure Amsterdam Sloterdijk Station offers a gym and a bar called the “Skybar” which offers panoramic views.
 It also has a restaurant located on the 8th floor.”

 Need more inspiration?
-Browse the map to find a hotel in your favourite part of Amsterdam:
+Find a hotel in your favourite part of Amsterdam.